jobapis/jobs-to-mail/readme.md

 5. Set the appropriate database config with: `heroku config:set DB_CONNECTION="pgsql_heroku"`

-6. Run `heroku run php artisan migrate` to perform database migrations

-7. Push the code to Heroku with: `git push heroku master`
+6. Push the code to Heroku with: `git push heroku master`

+7. Run `heroku run php artisan migrate` to perform database migrations

+8. Run the job collection/email job: `heroku run php artisan jobs:email`

+9. Run `heroku config:set QUEUE_DRIVER="database"` to queue up jobs and perform them asynchronously.
+This is optional, but since Heroku limits your process time it's pretty helpful if you want to process more than a couple records.

-8. Optionally, launch the app on Heroku by running `heroku open`
+9. Launch the app on Heroku by running `heroku open`

 ### Server installation
 ```